Trump envoy arrives in Israel amid rising Gaza death toll of Palestinians seeking aid

 President Donald Trump’s special envoy arrived in Israel on Thursday to discuss the disintegrating humanitarian situation in Gaza, as the death toll from deadly incidents involving Palestinians waiting for food and other aid continued to climb.

+Steve Witkoff will inspect food distribution in Gaza on Friday, the White House said, alongside US ambassador Mike Huckabee.

+It came as Donald Trump renewed his call on Hamas to surrender and release Israeli hostages.

-At least 91 Palestinians were killed and more than 600 wounded while attempting to get aid in the past 24 hours, according to the Gaza Health Ministry.
-This includes 54 people killed in shootings in a deadly incident with aid in northern Gaza near the Zikim crossing on Wednesday, the ministry said.
-The toll is expected to rise further as many of those killed or wounded were brought to isolated, smaller hospitals in northern Gaza and have not yet been counted.
+At least 91 Palestinians were killed and more than 600 wounded while attempting to get aid in just 24 hours, the Gaza Health Ministry said on Thursday – including 54 killed in shootings in a deadly incident with aid in northern Gaza near the Zikim crossing on Wednesday.

 The Israeli military said Palestinians surrounded aid trucks and the Israeli military fired warning shots into the crowd, but that it isn't aware of any injuries stemming from Israeli fire.
 A security official who spoke on the condition of anonymity in line with military regulations said the gunfire came from within the crowd and altercations between Palestinians attempting to access aid.